Specter at the feast

 an instrument giving them voice?

-And I'm not even sure "He" had a name yet.
+And I'm not even sure "he" had a name yet.
 He was an itinerant odd job man.
 Who wrote himself a bigger role.
 And unfortunately American names from back then are all SOOO banal.
 Fred (yawn) George (yawn wider) Ben (cracks head open yawning too hard).
 I mean why can't we name like the Brits??
 Roman names like Septimus!
 Or Saxon, Ethelred!
 So I will give our character a Bible name my husband recently referred to and which surprisingly, Bible scholar me had forgotten (never heard of, gasp, no forgotten) Elkanah.

 How about that, Elkanah?
 What do you think?.
 (The author and audience await his nibs' approval).
 We could go with Ahasuerus??
 I can't believe I'm kowtowing to a MADE UP person!!
 Funny how I've NOT forgotten as much of the book as you'd have thought I would being written mostly in 2010.
 16 years ago!!
 Damn!!!
 I wish I had that file.
 Maybe it wasn't that good.
 But it was over 100 pages long with the gist of it in my head.
 Yes, even you Ekanah/Ahasuerus whoever you are.
 I'd have love sparring with you over the passages.